juhoinkinen/Annif-wiki/Backend:-vw_multi.md

-# DEPRECATION NOTE: THIS BACKEND WILL NO LONGER BE AVAILABLE IN ANNIF 0.56
+### NOTE: THIS BACKEND HAS BEEN REMOVED IN ANNIF v0.56

 The `vw_multi` backend is a wrapper around the multiclass and multilabel classification algorithms (`oaa`, `ect`, `log_multi` and `multilabel_oaa`) implemented by the [Vowpal Wabbit](https://github.com/VowpalWabbit/vowpal_wabbit) machine learning system.
 It is probably best suited for classification tasks with a relatively small number of classes/subjects (fewer than 1000) though this depends on the specific algorithm and its parameters.